-It pays a lump sum to help you recover from a traumatic event such as a heart attack, cancer, stroke or paraplegia.
-It can be taken as a stand-alone policy or may be attached to a life
+It pays a lump sum to help you recover from a traumatic event such as a heart attack, cancer, stroke or a range of motor function diseases.
+It can be taken as a stand-alone policy, or it may be attached to a life insurance policy.